-This chapter describes the various text display commands in detail.
+This chapter describes the various text-display commands in detail.
+Before issuing commands to the GLC24064 please read sections 7.2 and 7.3.

-Text is displayed on the display using fonts saved in its internal flash memory.
+Text is displayed on the GLC24064 using fonts saved in its internal flash memory.
 The display is supplied with a 5x7 font installed.
-If this is suitable, there is no need to install any other fonts.
+If this is suitable, then there is no need to install any other fonts.